 About this task

-v1 (version 1) of the ratings service.
+v1 (version 1) of the microservices.
 Later, you

 will apply a rule to route traffic based on the value of an HTTP request header.